colinbeales/FunctionsWorkshop2018/README.md

 # Workshop Azure Functions 2018
-## Server-less .NET solutions using Azure Functions
+## Serverless .NET solutions using Azure Functions

-Welcome to the workshop "Server-less .NET solutions using Azure Functions".
+Welcome to the workshop "Serverless .NET solutions using Azure Functions".

 In this workshop you will create a .NET based solution with Azure Functions using Visual Studio 2017.